hyperledger/indy-hipe/text/tictactoe-protocol/README.md

 by each player taking turns sending responses, which are also `move` messages.
 With each new message the `move` array inside the message grows by one, ensuring that the players agree on the current accumulated state of the game.
-The `ill_be` field is not required after the initial message, but if present, it must accurately reflect the role of the message sender, and would thus alternate values between `X` and `O`.
+The `ill_be` field is still required and must accurately reflect the role of the message sender; itthus alternates values between `X` and `O`.

 Subsequent messages in the game use the [message threading]( https://github.com/hyperledger/indy-hipe/pull/30) mechanism where the